 Note: On December 20, 2019, the President signed legislation to amend the Federal Food, Drug, and Cosmetic Act, and raise the federal minimum age of sale of tobacco products from 18 to 21 years.
 It is now illegal for a retailer to sell any tobacco product – including cigarettes, cigars and e-cigarettes – to anyone under 21.
 FDA will provide additional details on this issue as they become available, and the information on this page will be updated accordingly in a timely manner.

-If you sell roll-your-own tobacco, please read this summary of federal rules that retailers must follow.
-In addition, our website provides more information on regulations, guidance and webinars for retailers.
+If you sell roll-your-own tobacco, our website provides information on regulations, guidance and webinars for retailers.

 Tobacco products imported or offered for import into the United States must comply with all the applicable requirements under the Federal Food, Drug, and Cosmetic Act (FD&C Act).
 You can find more information on the Importing and Exporting webpage.